-When you do a Google search, the results that appear on the SERP are known as organic and natural results and sponsored results.
+When you do a Google search, the results that appear on the SERP are known as organic, natural or sponsored results.
 On most sites, sponsored links, also known as advertisements, will usually show on the right side of the page and sometimes at the top.

 Pay per click advertising, also known as sponsored links, are advertisements that a business pays Google to show its ads when consumers search for specific terms on Google.
 They pay according to how frequently searchers click on their ad and visit their website.
 You pay Google to send customers to your website with a paid search.